 The Process of Making Adjusting Entries

-Making adjusting entries is a critical step in the accounting cycle.
-These entries ensure that financial statements accurately represent the financial position of a business at the end of an accounting period.
+Making adjusting entries is a key step in the accounting cycle.
+These entries ensure that financial statements accurately reflect the financial position of a business.

 Identifying Adjusting Needs